opctl/opctl/website/docs/reference/cli/run.md

 opctl run [OPTIONS] OP_REF
 ```

-Start and wait on an op.
+Start and wait for an op to exit.

 > if a node isn't running, one will be started automatically